srjefers/spark-workshop/AGENDA.md

 ## What You Will Learn (aka Goals)

-The goal of the workshop is to give you a practical hands-on introduction to Apache Spark and how to use Spark's Scala API (developer) and infrastructure (administrator, devops) effectively.
+The goal of the workshop is to give you a practical, complete and hands-on introduction to Apache Spark and how to use Spark's Scala API (developer) and infrastructure (administrator, devops) effectively.

-Please note that the workshop uses an intense code-first approach in which the modules start with just enough knowledge to get you going (through slides and scaladoc) and quickly move on to applying the concepts in programming assignments.
+Please note that the workshop uses an intense code-first approach in which the modules start with just enough knowledge to get you going (through slides and scaladoc but mostly through live coding) and quickly move on to applying the concepts in programming assignments.
 It comes with many practical sessions that should meet expectations of software developers (and quite likely exceed expectations of administrators, devops, and other technical roles like system architects or technical leads).

 The workshop provides participants with practical skills to use the features of Apache Spark with Scala.

-**CAUTION**: The Spark and Scala workshop is very hands-on and practical, i.e. not for faint-hearted. _Seriously!_ After 4 days your mind, eyes, and hands will all be trained to recognize the patterns where and how to use Spark and Scala in your Big Data projects.
+**CAUTION**: The Spark and Scala workshop is very hands-on and practical, i.e. not for faint-hearted. _Seriously!_ After 5 days your mind, eyes, and hands will all be trained to recognise the patterns where and how to use Spark and Scala in your Big Data projects.

+**CAUTION** I have already trained people who expressed their concern that there were too many exercises. _Your dear drill sergeant, Jacek._

 ## Duration